abuhurairalakdawala/indian-share-market/README.md

 ### Features!

-  - Retrieve latest stocks from NSE & BSE
+  - Retrieve latest stocks from NSE & BSE.
+  - List of NSE & BSE Sectors.

 ### Todos

 We have to fetch the following data

  - Real time quotes
- - Sectors
  - Industries
  - Top Gainers
  - Top Loosers